lumbric/karaoke-videoplayer/README.md

 **videos.json (required):**

 List of your songs.
 Only `filename` and `duration_seconds` are required by the app.
-If no `artist/title` are given, the filename (without extension) will be shown.
+If no `artist`/`title` are provided, the filename (without extension) will be displayed.

-By default, the app derives paths as:
+By default, the app assumes these paths:
-  - video file: `videos/{filename}.mp4`
+  - Video file: `videos/{filename}.mp4`
-  - cover image: `covers/{filename}.jpg`
+  - Cover image: `covers/{filename}.jpg`

-To override paths (e.g., different extensions or custom names), set the optional fields:
+To override default paths (e.g., different file extensions), use these optional fields:
   - `file`: full/relative path to the video file
   - `cover`: full/relative path to the cover image